-Producer Price Inflation MoM in Brazil averaged 0.79 Percent from 2014 until 2022, reaching an all time high of 5.16 Percent in February of 2021 and a record low of -3.11 Percent in August of 2022.
-This page includes a chart with historical data for Brazil Producer Price Inflation Mom.
-Brazil Producer Price Inflation Mom - data, historical chart, forecasts and calendar of releases - was last updated on October of 2022.
+Producer Price Inflation MoM in the United States averaged 0.22 percent from 2009 until 2022, reaching an all time high of 1.70 percent in March of 2022 and a record low of -1.30 percent in April of 2020.
+This page includes a chart with historical data for the United States Producer Price Inflation MoM.
+United States Producer Price Inflation MoM - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Producer Price Inflation MoM in Brazil is expected to be 0.60 Percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Brazil Producer Price Inflation Mom is projected to trend around 0.20 Percent in 2023, according to our econometric models.
+Producer Price Inflation MoM in the United States is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Producer Price Inflation MoM is projected to trend around 0.20 percent in 2023, according to our econometric models.